-Owen Zidar is an Assistant Professor of Economics and Public Affairs in the Princeton University Department of Economics and Woodrow Wilson School.
-He is also a Faculty Research Fellow at the National Bureau of Economic Research.
+Owen Zidar is an Associate Professor of Economics and Public Affairs in the Princeton University Department of Economics and Woodrow Wilson School.
+He is also a Research Associate at the National Bureau of Economic Research.

 Zidar holds a Ph.D. in economics from the University of California, Berkeley.
 His pre-doctoral studies were at Dartmouth College where he earned a B.A., summa cum laude, in economics (high honors).